-The master of science in accounting, offered by the Peter T. Paul College of Business and Economics, develops students’ advanced accounting knowledge, strong analytical and communication skills, as well as an awareness of ethical issues for careers in public accounting firms, small businesses, non-profit organizations, and major corporations.
+The Master of Science in Accounting, offered by the Peter T. Paul College of Business and Economics, develops students’ advanced accounting knowledge, strong analytical and communication skills, as well as awareness of ethical issues for careers in public accounting firms, small businesses, non-profit organizations, and major corporations.

-Designed for students with undergraduate degrees in accounting, the graduate program can be completed in one year.
-Applicants without an undergraduate degree in accounting can apply but will complete additional undergraduate business and accounting courses prior to beginning the graduate program.
+Designed for students with undergraduate degrees in accounting, the graduate program can be completed in one year of full-time study or three years of part-time study.
+Applicants without an undergraduate degree in accounting or business will be required to complete additional foundation undergraduate courses prior to beginning the graduate program.

-Upon admission to the program, applicants are required to complete seven required courses and three track courses.
+Upon admission to the program, applicants complete seven required courses and three elective track courses.
 ACFI 850 Accounting Theory and Research is the capstone course.

-All admitted candidates are expected to have completed a series of prerequisite courses.
-If an applicant has not completed all of the prerequisite courses, the admissions committee may offer provisional admission and require that the applicant take the prerequisite courses prior to beginning the standard course of study.
-Refer to the list of prerequisites below labeled "For Students with Non-Accounting Business Degrees".
+All admitted candidates are expected to have completed a series of foundation courses.
+If an applicant has not completed all of the foundation courses, the admissions committee may offer provisional admission and require that the applicant take certain foundation courses prior to beginning the standard course of study.
+Refer to the list of foundation courses below labeled "For Students with Non-Accounting Business Degrees."

 |ACFI 820||Corporate Taxation||3|